BhojrajCSE21/Asterisc_Technocrat_Internship/README.md

 * JavaScript
 * PHP

+## Important
+The Working video and demonstration of each task are uploded in the video file of video which can be found in the repository with .mp4 extensions.
+Also, the websites can be checked live by clicking the given hyperlinks in the readme file.

 # Task 1 - Personal Portfolio
 A personal portfolio is a collection or document that showcases your past works, skills, experiences, goals, and achievements.
 It can be in print or electronic format, such as a website.
 It can help you convey your professional mission, provide evidence of your accomplishments, and attract clients or employers.